Visit our Colorado State Extension office for more news, tools and resources.

 About Us arrow

 Garfield County is located in western Colorado and consists of Carbondale, Glenwood Springs, New Castle, Silt, Rifle, Battlement Mesa and Parachute.
 Garfield County has been experiencing steady population and economic growth.
 The 2020 population estimate is 61,084 and the median household income is $72,898 with $68,811 being the state average.
+The oil and gas industry has been prominent in Garfield County.
+Other major economic contributors are tourism and agriculture.

 Your Garfield County Extension Office Provides unbiased, science-based information, classes, outreach, education, and volunteer opportunities for adult and youth.